Meet-Coder-Study/aws-saa-2022/week2/byungwoo/note-2-asg.md

 - can create scaling policies based on custom metric
 - ex) number of connected users
   1. send custom metric from app on EC2 to CloudWatch (PutMetric API)
-  2. create ClougWatch alarm as scaling policy for ASG
+  2. create CloudWatch alarm as scaling policy for ASG

 ## ASG Tips
 - Scaling policies can be based on CPU, Network and custom metric, or schedule